About me

 After law school, I practiced briefly in the Northern Virginia/D.C. area, handling immigration and plaintiff personal injury matters.
 Soon Texas beckoned, where I worked for a plaintiff aviation litigation firm in San Antonio and Dallas.

 Missing the East Coast, I moved to Tampa, Florida, to join a civil litigation defense practice.
-For nearly three decades, I defended complex first and third party coverage and bad faith matters, as well a number of commercial and international insurance broker E&O cases.
-Many of my state and federal appellate cases have made dramatic impacts on Florida law.
+For nearly three decades, I defended complex matters involving first and third party coverage and bad faith, as well a number of commercial and international insurance broker E&O cases.
+Many of my state and federal appellate cases have dramatically impacted Florida law.

 Active in various industry organizations, I presented at numerous national seminars and conferences.
 I was a partner for nearly 20 years before leaving the firm in 2024 to begin my new legal career as a “neutral.”